hieplchan/Farm_Mini_Game/README.md

-Simple farm game to warm up with Unity
+Simple farm game with MVP to warm up with Unity

 ![ScreenShot](screenshot.png)